Where is New Zealand?

 New Zealand landscapes also comprise of agricultural lands for livestock, vineyards and fruit orchards, while other industries that have shaped the land include forestry and mining.

 … And where is the old Zealand?

-We know you were wandering it!
+We know you were wondering it!
 There isn’t really an “Old Zealand” or “Zealand” in relation to the country of New Zealand.
-However, the name “Zealand” is thought to have come from the Dutch explorer, Abel Tasman, where in Dutch, the word “Zeeland” means “sea land”.
+However, the name “Zealand” is thought to have come from the Dutch explorer, Abel Tasman, where, in Dutch, the word “Zeeland” means “sea-land”.
 Zeeland is also a Dutch province.

 There is a Danish island called Zealand, which part of Copenhagen is located on.
 However, this is believed to have no connection to the naming of New Zealand.

 More about New Zealand

 Most Popular Videos

 Get geared up for New Zealand’s great outdoors!
 It’s no secret that [...]

 Need an escape from your escape to New Zealand?
 Trade your working [...]